Sunday, March 16, 2025

 So natural selection, which "had no option" of using randomness for communication, leaves all of us visual organisms susceptible to patterning.
 It might even explain why we love theorizing to explain patterns.
 The regularities are the only option for effective communication, and theories are a form of communication.
 We want patterns because that's all that's worth understanding, as I think we'll see.

 Randomness is not only uncommunicative, it's not predictive, and as temporal survival organisms, we want to predict future threats most especially, so we can avoid them.
 Natural selection again.
 Patterns, we love 'em.
 Randomness, not so much.
 It's nice for a change or a challenge.
 A mystery novel starts with the random, but we read to the end to bring it all into pattern.
 Timaeus' alternation of the same with the different, the pattern of the random with the predictable, has a special charm.
 We seem to be driven for prediction's sake to understand or find patterns in what seems at first random, but once understood, it's boring and we take it for granted.
 That's why news media leans towards threats and dangers, bleeding ledes.
-Cognition is not stable, it's a driven process.
+Cognition is not stable, it's a driven, impatient process.
 The familiar knowns are stable, and are soon taken for granted and forgotten, the oblivious obvious (post on this upcoming).
 The well of uncertainty that leads to distrust and fear seems bottomless: conspiracy theories are more fun than mere facts

 You object, "crystals are highly ordered and beautiful to our eyes, yet they are mostly in the earth".
 Ah, but that's the perfect exception that proves the theory.
 Crystals are not organisms.